vishalm/ai-drive-files-finder/readme.md

 This project is licensed under the MIT License.

 ## 📬 Contact
-For issues or support, reach out to **your-email@example.com** or open an issue on GitHub.
+For issues or support open an issue on GitHub.

 ---
 Made with ❤️ using Streamlit & Ollama 🚀